Sport and Fitness Research Cluster:

 - Lingam-Willgoss, C. (2015) Will Davis Cup victory spur on a new generation of British tennis stars. [online] The Conversation

-Ben Oakley (@Oakley212) is Senior Lecturer in Sport & Fitness.
+Ben Oakley (@Oakley212) is Professor in Sports Performance Education.
 He originally established Sport and Fitness qualifications at the Open University in 2006 having previously been an Olympic Coach in windsurfing at the Seoul and Barcelona Games.
 The majority of Ben’s recent work explores talent development in sport.
 Ben is particularly interested in the complex blend of genetic, personal, environmental and practice/training factors that contribute to sporting success.
 Recent publications include:

 - Oakley, B. (2015).
 Insights from Chasing Perfection; a close look at how technology, data and the mind contribute to the fine margins of sustained sporting success, Channel 4.